honzajavorek/posse/README.md

 - The first in-article image must match the page’s `og:image`; otherwise the workflow aborts so the LinkedIn cover can stay in sync with the blog.
 - No data is persisted; everything happens in-memory on each click.
 - The extension is configured for the specific Discord channel mentioned above.
 Update `TARGET_DISCORD_URL` in `background.js` to point elsewhere if desired.

-## Customization Tips

-- Update the `browser_action.default_title` in `manifest.json` if you'd like a different tooltip.
-- Consider adding icons under an `icons/` directory and referencing them from the manifest for a personalized toolbar button.
-- Tweak `TARGET_DISCORD_URL` or `TARGET_LINKEDIN_URL` in `background.js` to point the extension at different destinations.
-- Rewrite the DOM hooks in `scrape-article.js` if you want to adapt the extension to a different site structure.
-- You can adjust polling intervals or attempt counts in `discord-inject.js` if the message composer loads slowly on your system.

 Happy syndicating!